rnkazman/bokss.github.io/bokss2021.md

 title: BoKSS 2021
 ---

-# 1st International Workshop on Body of Knowledge for Software Sustainability (BoKSS'21)
+# 1st International Workshop on the Body of Knowledge for Software Sustainability (BoKSS'21)

 - Co-located with [ICSE 2021](https://conf.researchr.org/home/icse-2021)
 - in Madrid, Spain